This is our review of the best harness for large dogs in 2022.

-Harnesses are essential for large breeds that sometimes can be difficult to control when walking, especially for dogs that pull, as they could damage their necks with a regular collar.
+Harnesses are essential for large breeds that sometimes can be difficult to control when walking, especially for ones that pull, as they could damage their neck with a regular collar.

 In this article, we’ll be reviewing large dog harnesses: